Cricut's adjustable heat press is portable and easy to use.

 Accurate temperature and timing.
 No smelly “burn-off” required for new units.
 Press automatically releases once timer cycle completes, freeing up users to do other things.

 Uneven pressure, making sublimation difficult.
 Clamshell can be difficult to open at higher pressure settings.
-Somewhat heavy and not very portable.
 A few reported issues with press not heating correctly.

 If you’re a serious crafter who enjoys making custom T-shirts or other fabric items, using iron-on decals can get pretty tedious.
 With a heat press machine, you can quickly and easily decorate your favorite fabric items, saving you time and frustration.